LILLIAN “LIL” HARDIN

 arranged record sessions, published their music and promoted his stardom.

-the band, she was the brain of the band.”
+she was the brain of the band.”
 [1]

 Her relationship with Louis had its ups and downs, but Louis believed in Lil.
 When others criticized her, he praised her piano

-playing and musicianship.
-He often said that he had attained success by listening to Lil’s repeated advice:
+musicianship.
+He often said that he’d won success by listening to Lil’s advice: “Play second trumpet to no one.”
+[1]

-“Play second trumpet to no one.”
-[1] Although they went through some rough times, they remained good friends for life.
+Although they went through some rough times, they remained good friends for life.

 Role models and Inspirations